-Please find a selection of patient information leaflets and resources below.
-Please remember that written information should only be used in conjunction with advice from your doctor or other health care professional who is looking after you.
+Please find a selection of patient information leaflets and resources for Cosmetic Surgery below.
+Please do remember that written information should only be used in conjunction with advice given by your doctor or other healthcare professional who is looking after you.

 Cosmetic procedures: what do I need to consider?